dedeadend/EvilFont/README.md

 </p>

-> [!IMPORTANT]
-> **EvilFont 2.0 is here! 🫧**
-> - A complete overhaul with an interactive installer.
-Mix and match exactly what you need: choose any font, any emoji style, or grab both.
-It's all up to you!

 # 🪶 EvilFont

 Transform your Android UI with **EvilFont**.
 This systemless module lets you **interactively choose** from a beautiful collection of **Arabic/Persian typefaces** and seamlessly integrates high-definition **Apple Emojis** (with multiple versions available).
 Want just the font?
 Just the emoji?
 Or both?
 The choice is entirely yours.
 Designed for safety and flexibility, EvilFont delivers a premium typography experience without ever modifying your `/system` partition.